EpicBrainUser/python-booklet/python_booklet.typ

 result = function(0, 1, 2)
 ```
 You may be confused as we only gave it `a, b` in the function call, but this error occurs because we have an instance method, which takes `self` (this can be called anything but by conversion it's called `self` in python, so python assumes you called the `self` instance parameter `a`). \
-One way to fix this is to add self in the functin definition, like this:\
+One way to fix this is to add self in the function definition, like this:\

 ```python
     def add_two_values(self, a, b):